-If we are going to talk about face velocity on a fume hood, we better know the important components of a fume hood, especially the fume hood’s face.
-The fume hood’s face is the imaginary plane between the bottom of the sash and the work surface.
-This is the opening in which air is pulled from the laboratory into the fume hood.
-It is the same opening that serves as the entry point for a worker’s hands to enter the work area.
-Across this imaginary plane is where fume hood face velocity is measured using an appropriate monitor or meter.
+If we are going to talk about face velocity, we better know the components of a fume hood.
+The face is the imaginary plane between the bottom of the sash and the work surface.
+This is the opening in which air is pulled from the lab into the hood.
+It serves as the entry point for hands to enter the work area.
+Across this imaginary plane is where face velocity is measured using an appropriate monitor.

 What is Fume Hood Face Velocity?

 Face Velocity is a measurement of the speed at which air enters a fume hood’s face opening.
 It is generally recommended that a fume hood’s face velocity is between 0.3 m/s (60 fpm) and 0.5 m/s (100 fpm), however, it is best to check with local safety regulations because variations exist by state and use.